cobianzo/simpondels/README.md

 -- This readme is for deployment, installation ... for the code itself read readme-code.md

+## Installation for development
+### git clone <name of this repo>
+### cd simpsondels/
+### cp public/gameoptions-default.json public/gameoptions.json # if you don't have the command cp use `mv`
+### npm install
+### yarn start
+The localhost:3000 server will start.

+## deployment in server:
+check `deploy-build.sh`
+It builds the project with yarn build, then moves the built files into a temporary folder /production, which is a git clone of production git project.

 ## Available Scripts

 In the project directory, you can run: